-- 1. Current Term Exams: Students can only review exams they took and did not pass in the current term.
-Exams from previous terms are not eligible to review. - 2.
-Personal Belongings: Students cannot bring personal items into the review session, except for a water bottle.
+- 1. Regular Institutional Exams: Review sessions for regular institutional exams are available from the week following grade announcement until the end of 10th week of the term. - 2.
+Special Retake Exams: Review sessions for special retake institutional exams are available from the week following grade announcement until the term vacation ends. - 3.
+Current Term Exams: Students can only review exams they took and did not pass in the current term.
+Exams from previous terms are not eligible to review. - 4.
+Personal Belongings: Personal items are prohibited during the review session, except for a water bottle.
 Any personal belongings must be left with the academic coordinator.
 Blank paper and a pencil will be provided upon request, and these must be returned to the academic coordinator at the end of the review session.